salesforcecli/plugin-devops-center/README.md

 -v, --bundle-version-name=<value> Version name of the bundle

-  You must indicate the bundle version if deploying to the environment that correspond to the first stage after the bundling stage.
+  You must indicate the bundle version if deploying to the environment that corresponds to the first stage after the bundling stage.

 -w, --wait=<minutes> Number of minutes to wait for command to complete and display results.